-I earned my Ph.D in Couple, Marriage, and Family Therapy from Texas Tech University and my Master's degree in Couples and Family Therapy from the University of Oregon, and my bachelors degree in Women's Studies from University of California, Irvine.
+I earned my Ph.D in Couple, Marriage, and Family Therapy from Texas Tech University, my Master's degree in Couples and Family Therapy from the University of Oregon, and my bachelors degree in Women's Studies from University of California, Irvine.

-In addition to my private practice, I am core faculty in the Couple and Family Therapy program at Antioch University Seattle and am on the editorial board of the Journal of Feminist Family Therapy.
+In addition to my private practice, I am the associate chair of the Couple and Family Therapy program at Antioch University.
 I have been working with clients since 2013 and I am an American Association of Marriage and Family Therapy (AAMFT) Approved Supervisor.

 Ethnicity and Culture

-We need to talk about one of the biggest contexts that shape our lives: culture.
-We all have a culture and it influences how we communicate, how and what we feel, our thoughts practices, beliefs, and identity.
-Often, this goes unmentioned and we have difficulty talking about culture when we feel discriminated against.
-In order to feel belonging we need to be seen for our whole selves, including our culture and identity.
+The biggest context that shapes your life: culture.
+Your culture influences how you communicate, how and what you feel, your thoughts practices, beliefs, and identity.
+Often, this goes unmentioned because it is just a part of who you are that you forget how integrated it is with your identity.
+In order to feel belonging you need to be seen for your whole self, including your culture and identity.